strome-org/microsoft-365-docs-test/microsoft-365/managed-desktop/intro/device-list.md

 &#x00B2; For more information on capabilities and features of these devices, see [Compare Surface devices](https://www.microsoft.com/surface/devices/compare-devices).

 &#x00B3; This can be implemented either through a new device acquisition or by re-imaging a previously acquired device.

+**Resources**

+For more information on Microsoft Managed Desktop, see [Microsoft Managed Desktop documentation and resources](https://docs.microsoft.com/microsoft-365/managed-desktop/).